IsaacAlves7/programming-logic/README.md

 # ⚽ OOP Paradigm 🔢

+OOP Paradigm is the real world simulation with concepts basead in objects.

+### ⚽ Concepts of OOP ⚽

 - **Attributes** = features, models and adjectives;
 - **Methods** = verbs, actions (functions and tasks) and instruction sets;
 - **Args (Arguments or parameter)** =